Kenneth-Rimorin/Ragnarok-Terminal-app/Documentations/Development-plan.md

 # Implementation Plan
-I have used a software management tool Trello to do my step by step implementation plan. here is the link to my trello [Here](https://trello.com/b/t3lYS9XJ/ragnarok-game)
+I have used a software management tool Trello to do my step by step implementation plan.
+[Here](https://trello.com/b/t3lYS9XJ/ragnarok-game) is the link to my trello

 Below is the attached screenshots of each implementation phase.